What sellers must know about allowed overlays, banned elements, automated removals… and how to brand safely.

 2. How eBay’s Automated Watermark Removal Works

-eBay introduced automated watermark detection and removal several years ago.
+eBay introduced automated watermark detection several years ago.
+Images may be rejected, replaced, or suppressed.
 Nowadays, the system is far more aggressive than many sellers realize.

 - Scans images for added text, shape overlays, and semi-transparent logos